Guidance documents which provide employers with useful information on the employment of consultant doctors and dentists in the NHS.

 This article outlines useful guidance documents related to the employment of medical and dental consultants.
 There have been a number of guidance documents produced which provide employers with useful information on the employment of consultant doctors and dentists in the NHS.
 These include information on the following:

-A practical guide to calculating on-call work and a guide to determining on-call availability supplements both published by the former consultant contract implementation team in 2004.
+A practical guide to calculating on-call work (PDF) and a guide to determining on-call availability supplements (PDF) both published by the former consultant contract implementation team in 2004.

 Circular HC(79)10 - study leave, issued by the Department of Health and Social Security in April 1979 records an agreement for consideration of applications for study leave.

 NHS Employers' guidance on supporting professional activities (PDF) suggests some parameters for assessing the time required to undertake supporting professional activities.

 The Department of Health have produced two circulars relating to annual appraisals for consultants:

 There is guidance in the consultant job planning toolkit about how job planning links with appraisal.

 Arrangements for 'acting down' by consultants and SAS doctors

 From time to time, consultants and SAS doctors will be asked to act down to cover the absence or shortage of junior staff.
 Arrangements for doing so will be a matter for local discussion and agreement.